AI

 What they should measure at three months:

 How many people actively use AI tools weekly?
 Track actual usage data from your platforms, not surveys asking if people use them.
-BCG research found organizations with hands-on AI training saw 25-35% faster adoption when they monitored real usage patterns.
+Research shows organizations that monitor real usage patterns see 25-35% faster adoption - and measuring true AI training ROI typically requires 12-24 months of data, not a post-course survey.

 What workflows changed?
 Look for process modifications, new documentation patterns, different meeting structures.
 Behavior change shows up in how work gets done, not in what people say about work.